ajbodev/ajbodev.github.io/app/content/tech/react-plain-es5.md

 Note that you can look at the generated source from Babel (by default ES5), and manipulate it and say you're doing *React.js in Plain ES5*.
 Manipulating generated code is unpleasant, and not the one we're interested in.

 **Important**: to developers who are reading this and want to use React, please don't get the wrong idea - I strongly believe React should almost always be done the 'standard way' - ES6, JSX, build tools like webpack, state management like Redux.
 So why bother with all of these ES5 nonsense?

-I find ***React in plain ES5*** interesting for the following reasons:
+I find ***React.js in plain ES5*** interesting for the following reasons:

 **1) It lowers the barrier of entry to React by eliminating the build step**